Polyconseil/check-oldies/docs/check_branches.rst

     host-api-access.auth-token-file = '~/.config/github_auth_token'

 See below for the possible keys in this table.
-Currently, only GitHub is supported.
+Currently, only GitHub and Gitlab are supported.

-If your repository is hosted on GitHub, you only need to configure one of the authentication token-related options.
+If your repository is hosted on GitHub or Gitlab, you only need to configure one of the authentication token-related options.
 The default value of the other options are tailored for GitHub.

 If you do *not* have access to the API of a Git hosting platform, don't configure anything in ``host-api-access``.